Meet the Team

 Chantelle Adams, Admin Support

-Following a corporate career, Chantelle now works part time for the Pain Exchange whilst pursuing her Masters degree in Counselling and Psychotherapy at Metanoia Institute.
+Following a corporate career, Chantelle re-trained as a Counsellor and now works part time for the Pain Exchange running a therapy group whilst pursuing her Masters degree in Psychotherapy at Metanoia Institute.

 She is a mother of two, who loves to run and bake with her children.